neg-0/dod-fitness/docs/installation-guide.md

-# DoD Fitness App - Installation Guide
+# Atlas - Installation Guide

-This guide will walk you through the process of setting up the DoD Fitness App development environment on your local machine.
+This guide will walk you through the process of setting up Atlas development environment on your local machine.

 ## Prerequisites